-- 35. To provide appropriate financial information in a form determined by the PCC CFO, to enable budgets to be monitored and reported effectively. - 36.
+- 35. To provide appropriate financial information in a form determined by the CFOs, to enable budgets to be monitored and reported effectively. - 36.
 To ensure that each element of income or expenditure has a nominated budget holder to take responsibility for that part of the budget.
-Budget responsibility should be aligned as closely as possible to the decision making process that commits the expenditure usually at cost centre level.
-The CC shall ensure also that a nominated officer is responsible for monitoring income and expenditure against the pensions account. - 37.
+Budget responsibility should be aligned as closely as possible to the decision-making process that commits the expenditure usually at cost centre level. - 37.
 It is the responsibility of budget holders to manage income and expenditure within their area and to monitor performance, taking account of financial information provided.
-Detailed budget monitoring is to be undertaken by Budget Managers at least monthly and reported to the PCC CFO, including any variances within their own areas.
-Budget Managers will also take any action necessary to avoid exceeding their budget allocation and alert the PCC CFO to any problems. - 38.
+Detailed budget monitoring is to be undertaken by Budget Managers at least monthly and reported to the CC CFO, including any variances within their own areas.
+Budget Managers will also take any action necessary to avoid exceeding their budget allocation and alert the CC CFO to any problems. - 38.
 The PCC CFO and CC CFO shall ensure that budget holders receive sufficient financial support to enable them to undertake the budgetary control responsibilities. - 39.
 The CC shall ensure as far as possible that total spending for operational policing remains within the allocation of resources and takes, where possible, corrective action where significant variations from the approved budget are forecasted.
 Where total projected expenditure is likely to exceed the allocation of resources, the PCC CFO shall be alerted immediately and proposals for remedy should be put forward as part of the regular reporting process.
 The same responsibilities apply to the Chief Executive and PCC CFO for their budgets. - 40.
 The CC CFO shall submit a budget monitoring report monthly to the PCC containing the most recently available financial information.
 The monitoring reports shall compare projected income and expenditure with the latest approved budget allocations.
-The reports shall be in a format agreed by the PCC CFO. - 41.
-The PCC CFO to co-ordinate a budget monitoring report for presentation to the Police & Crime Panel, as necessary, containing the most recently available financial information.
+The reports shall be in a format agreed with the PCC CFO. - 41.
+The CFOs to co-ordinate a budget monitoring report for presentation to the Police & Crime Panel, as necessary, containing the most recently available financial information.